- Home / Blog / Tips for Students / How to Find a Nurse Practitioner Preceptor

-Melanie Hendrix recommends calling and making an appointment to see the potential preceptor in person – and dress for success, wearing what you would for an interview.
+Melanie Hendrix recommends calling and making an appointment to see potential NP preceptors in person – and dress for success, wearing what you would for an interview.
 Jaime Henson agrees.

-“My advice for finding a practicum site is to start early, have a back-up plan and ask people face-to-face,” she said.
+“My advice on how to find a NP preceptor and a practicum site is to start early, have a back-up plan and ask people face-to-face,” she said.
 “I actually went to my PCP and asked him face-to-face if he could precept me for a rotation.”

-When networking isn’t working, cold contacting providers may be the only option.
+When networking isn’t working, cold contacting potential nurse practitioner preceptors may be the only option.
 Aarti Mehta found her practicum sites exclusively through cold calling – which required persistence.

 Henson found several of her rotations by searching for nurse practitioners in her hospital system’s email system and “cold emailing them.”